severalnines/docs/installation.rst

 Basically, the installation script will attempt to automate the following tasks:

-* Install and configure a MySQL server (used by ClusterControl to store monitoring data)
+1. Install and configure a MySQL server (used by ClusterControl to store monitoring data)
-* Configure ClusterControl UI and CMONAPI packages
-* Install and configure the ClusterControl controller package via package manager
+2. Install and configure the ClusterControl controller package via package manager
-* Install ClusterControl dependencies via package manager
+3. Install ClusterControl dependencies via package manager
-* Configure Apache and SSL
+4. Configure Apache and SSL
-* Configure ClusterControl API URL and token
+5. Configure ClusterControl API URL and token
-* Configure ClusterControl Controller with minimal configuration options
+6. Configure ClusterControl Controller with minimal configuration options
-* Enable the CMON service on boot and start it up
+7. Enable the CMON service on boot and start it up

-After the installation completes, open your web browser to http://[ClusterControl_host]/clustercontrol and create the default admin user by specifying a valid email address and password on the welcome page.
+After the installation completes, open your web browser to http://[ClusterControl_host]/clustercontrol and create the default admin user by specifying a valid email address and password in the welcome page.

 Puppet Module
 `````````````